Skip to main content

 $$ \text{signal to noise of peak} \equiv \frac{P(\omega_\mathrm{peak}) - \langle P(\omega) \rangle}{\sigma_{P(\omega)}} $$

-The optional features argument accepts a list of additional feature evaluators, which are applied to the power spectrum: frequency is passed as "time," power spectrum is passed as "magnitude," and no uncertainties are set.
+The optional features argument accepts a list of additional feature extractors, which are applied to the power spectrum: frequency is passed as "time," power spectrum is passed as "magnitude," and no uncertainties are set.

 Bins

-Binning time series to bins with width $\mathrm{window}$ with respect to some $\mathrm{offset}$. $j-th$ bin boundaries are $[j \cdot \mathrm{window} + \mathrm{offset}; (j + 1) \cdot \mathrm{window} + \mathrm{offset}]$.
+Bins the time series into windows of width $\mathrm{window}$ with respect to some $\mathrm{offset}$.
+The $j$-th bin spans $[j \cdot \mathrm{window} + \mathrm{offset},\ (j + 1) \cdot \mathrm{window} + \mathrm{offset}]$.

-Binned time series is defined by $$t_j^* = (j + \frac12) \cdot \mathrm{window} + \mathrm{offset},$$ $$m_j^* = \frac{\sum{m_i / \delta_i^2}}{\sum{\delta_i^{-2}}},$$ $$\delta_j^* = \frac{N_j}{\sum{\delta_i^{-2}}},$$ where $N_j$ is a number of sampling observations and all sums are over observations inside considering bin.
+The binned time series is defined by $$t_j^* = (j + \frac12) \cdot \mathrm{window} + \mathrm{offset},$$ $$m_j^* = \frac{\sum{m_i / \delta_i^2}}{\sum{\delta_i^{-2}}},$$ $$\delta_j^* = \frac{N_j}{\sum{\delta_i^{-2}}},$$ where $N_j$ is the number of observations in the bin and all sums are over observations within that bin.

 Multi-band features